• Home

 HARBINGER

-live geluidsperformance door Luis Lecea Romera, waarbij hij de scenografische elementen van zijn installatie activeert als een uitgebreid resonant veld
+live geluidsperformance door Luis Lecea Romera met S*an D. Henry-Smith, waarbij hij de scenografische elementen van zijn installatie activeert als een uitgebreid resonant veld

 ZONDAG 14 SEPTEMBER